Bharti Airtel: Tata Docomo

 In October 2017, Bharti Airtel announced that it would acquire the consumer mobile businesses of Tata Teleservices, Tata Docomo and Tata Teleservices Maharashtra Ltd (TTML), in a debt-free cash-free deal.
 The deal will essentially be free for Airtel which will only incur TTSL's unpaid spectrum payment liability.
 TTSL will continue to operate its enterprise, fixed -line and broadband businesses and its stake in tower company Viom Networks.
 The deal received approval from the Competition Commission of India (CCI) in mid-November 2017.
 On 29 August 2018, Bharti Airtel got its shareholders' approval for the merger proposal with Tata Teleservices.
 On 17 January 2019, NCLT Delhi gave final approval for merger between Tata Docomo and Airtel.
-On July 1, 2019, the consumer mobile business of Tata Teleservices has become part of telecom operator Bharti Airtel.
+On 1 July 2019, the consumer mobile business of Tata Teleservices has become part of telecom operator Bharti Airtel.

 Airtel will absorb the Tata Sons-owned telco's consumer mobile operations in 19 circles across India—17 under Tata Teleservices and two under Tata Teleservices (Maharashtra) Ltd. As part of the proposed agreement, Airtel will also take over a small portion of the unpaid spectrum liability of Tata Teleservices.
 Bharti Airtel will get an additional 178.5 MHz of spectrum in three bands—1800 MHz, 2100 MHz and 850 MHz—that are widely used for 4G, an area where Airtel is expanding fast to keep pace with Reliance Jio Infocomm.

 Airtel will also add about 13 million of Tata Tele's mobile subscribers as of April 2019 to its nearly 322 million users.
 But most of Tata Tele's mobile users are inactive, as per the regulator.

 Aqilliz

-In February 2022, Bharti Airtel announced that it has acquired a strategic stake in a blockchain startup Aqilliz via its "Airtel Startup Accelerator Program".
+In February 2022, Bharti Airtel announced in Airtel Marq 2.0 and 3.0, Airtel Mall, Airtel Clinic that it has acquired a strategic stake in a blockchain startup Aqilliz via its "Airtel Startup Accelerator Program".
 Singapore-based Aqilliz is a blockchain-enabled MediaTech startup offering a new age middleware technology for the media marketplace and create a more collaborative digital marketing environment.

+In Aug 2024, Bharti Global agreed to purchase 24.5% Stake in UK telecom BT Group.

 Airtel India

 Bharti Telecom (BTL) is a holding company of Bharti Airtel with Bharti Enterprises and Singtel owning 50.56 percent and 49.44 percent, respectively, in BTL, which in turn owns 35.80 percent of Bharti Airtel.

-Airtel India is the second largest provider of mobile telephony after Jio and the second largest provider of fixed telephony in India and is also a provider of broadband and subscription television services.
+Airtel Bharat is the second largest provider of mobile telephony after Jio and the second largest provider of fixed telephony in India and is also a provider of Broadband and subscription television services.
 It offers its telecom services under the Airtel brand, and is headed by Sunil Bharti Mittal.